isomerpages/nparks-sgf/index.md

         Botanic Gardens)
   - infobar:
       title: Singapore Garden Festial 2022
-      description: "<b>This year’s SGF will run from 30 Jul - 7 Aug at Orchard Road and 30 Jul - 9 Aug at Singapore Botanic Gardens with a wide array of displays "
+      description: "This year’s SGF will run from 30 Jul - 7 Aug at Orchard Road and 30 Jul - 9 Aug at Singapore Botanic Gardens with a wide array of displays "
       button: More info
-      url: /faq/
+      url: /plan-your-visit/show-info
   - resources:
       title: Media
       subtitle: Learn more